pgkm93/PythonBasicControlStructures/READme.md

 # Task - 2
 Sum of Integers from 1 to 50 using a loop

-1.Here i took total_sum as a variable and took a range from 1 to 51 (here number 51 is not included in the range).
-2.Applied sum function to the range.
+1. Initialize an accumulator variable for the sum.
+2. Use a for loop to iterate over numbers from 1 to 50 (inclusive)
+3. Display the final sum (outside the loop to print only once)
+4.
 *Thank you*